ysharplanguage/FastJsonParser/README.md

 * "Huge" Test (180 MB JSON file) - "loosely-typed" deserialization:
     * Parsed in ~ 8.7 seconds (not bad)
+        * vs. Microsoft's JavaScriptSerializer in ~ 62 seconds
         * vs. JSON.NET...
 OutOfMemoryException
         * vs. ServiceStack...
 N / A
-        * Which yields System.Text.Json.JsonParser's throughput : 21,778,542 bytes / second
+        * (Which yields System.Text.Json.JsonParser's throughput : 21,778,542 bytes / second)
     * As for huge.json.txt, it is just a copy of this file:
         * https://github.com/zeMirco/sf-city-lots-json